yeehaa123/elab/CHAT/collections.md

 art, business, and cultural heritage.

-There are not only dramatic geographic differences in accessibility to and user skills of ICT but also socio-economic and demographic gaps.
+There are not only dramatic geographic differences in accessibility to and user skills of coding but also socio-economic and demographic gaps.
 Vast societal groups face the problem of digital exclusion.
-Accessibility to and digital literacy about ICTs determine whether a person is included into economic, social and cultural life, and whether they can participate in decision making processes within the democratic realm.
+Accessibility to and digital literacy about coding determine whether a person is included into economic, social and cultural life, and whether they can participate in decision making processes within the democratic realm.
 In other words, using and comprehending programming is about agency and